-My mom enjoyed crime and detective shows, and as the oldest child, I felt quite grown up, being allowed to sit with her on the couch and watch them with her.
-Meanwhile, my grandmother and my Uncle Bert had already introduced me to crime fiction via Christmas and birthday presents of the Bobbsey Twins and the Hardy Boys, while the school library and frineds had opened my eyes to the Three Investigators.
+My mom enjoyed crime and detective shows, and as the oldest child, I felt quite grown up, being allowed to sit with her on the couch and watch them with her, after my kid sisters and brother had been sent off to bed.
+Meanwhile, my grandmother and my Uncle Burt had already introduced me to crime fiction via Christmas and birthday presents of the Bobbsey Twins and the Hardy Boys, while the school library and friends had opened my eyes to the Three Investigators.

-By that time I was also already something of a car nut -- my shelves were already filled with Corgis, Matchboxes, and Hot Wheels.
+I was also already something of a car nut — my window sill was a parking lot, already filled with Corgis, Matchboxes, and Hot Wheels.
 And then a wrong turn down an aisle in the toy section of Miracle Mart in Greenfield Park brought me face to face with destiny.

 It was an MPC model car kit of Joe Mannix’s Oldsmobile convertible.
 I didn’t care if it was the car from an earlier season and that Joe no longer drove such an upscale set of wheels, now that he’d left Intertect and was running his own one-man agency.

-I purchased it with my own carefully hoarded birthday money -- my very first car model.
+I purchased it with my own carefully hoarded birthday money — my very first model car.
 I bought the paint the glue, and some brushes.
-And I snuck toothpicks and my mom's paring knife out of the kitchen.
+And I snuck toothpicks and my mom’s paring knife out of the kitchen.

 The P.I. jones?
 That seems to be taking a little longer to get over…

-Kookie, the out-of-left-field teen idol went from bit-part car hop to teenage sensation, and took his customized Model A/Model T hot rod hybrid wirth him.in the early sixties.
-There was allegedly a model kit of it, although confirmation is a little hard to find.
-The empty box pictured above may have been faked.
+Kookie, the out-of-left-field teen idol went from bit-part car hop to teenage sensation, and took his customized Model A/Model T hot rod hybrid wirth him in the early sixties.
+There was allegedly a model kit of it, although confirmation of its actual existence is a little hard to find.
+The empty box pictured above was almost certainly faked.

-According to John Boyle , Thomus used to tool around San Frasncisco in a customized mid-60s Corvette Stingray.
-AMT made a model kit of this.
-The car itself was modified for the show by Gene Winfield from AMT\'s "Speed & Custom Division" shop in Phoenix, Arizona.
-Winfield created custom vehicles for several other shows (Star Trek, Bewitched, Batman) and film (Sleeper, The Last Starfighter, Blade Runner)."
+According to John Boyle, Thomus used to tool around San Frasncisco in a customized mid-60s Corvette Stingray, and AMT made a model kit of it.
+The car itself was modified for the show by Gene Winfield from AMT’s “Speed & Custom Division” shop in Phoenix, Arizona.
+Winfield created custom vehicles for several other shows (Star Trek, Bewitched, Batman) and film (Sleeper, The Last Starfighter, Blade Runner).”
 The extremely rare kit was in 1:24scale, molded in white and came with a decal sheet.

 “In the first year of the show, when he worked for Intertech, Mannix, Joe drove a very cool, George Barris-customized silver-and-dark-gray 1967 Oldsmobile Toranado convertible.
 MPC made a model of it, in fact (this is true!
 I had one- ed. ) When he quit Intertech, he went downhill and drove various (dark green) Dodge Challengers and Darts and Barracudas for the rest of the series,” says noted car nut John Boyle.
 Maybe so, but they were still pretty cool cars, and they each had something really special for back then: car phones.”

 From the short-lived CBC series, Bearcats!
 Came with optional, fender-mounted Gatling guns.
-No radio or CD player, though.
-Like Lou Reed says, "Man, those were different times."
+No radio, though.
+Like Lou Reed says, “Man, those were different times.”